 This is a “throwback review” for Key Lime Pie Oreos, which recently returned to shelves.
 This review, which was originally published on June 14, 2016, has been updated with new photos and some content edits for the sake of being current.

 Before I start this review, I’d like to set the tone with one of my favorite classic jams.
 Hit it, Big Willy!

-No matter how much you like the Fresh Prince, there’s no denying that Miami is one of the more controversial cities in the U.S. You either love it, or you hate it.
+Everybody loves the Fresh Prince, but there’s no denying that Miami is one of the more controversial cities in the U.S. You either love it, or you hate it.
 And while Miami isn’t in the Florida Keys, the Keys’ namesake dessert, Key lime pie, is just as polarizing.
-People actually get in arguments over the proper ingredients in key lime pie (presumably because everyone in Florida is 80 years old and has nothing better to do–LOVE YOU, READERS FROM FLORIDA).
-Personally, I’m not picky–let’s be honest: dessert is dessert, and Key lime pie is one of my favorites.
+People actually get in arguments over the proper ingredients in key lime pie…presumably because everyone in Florida is 80 years old and has nothing better to do–love you, readers from Florida!

 Key Lime Pie Oreos feature a graham cookie and key lime flavored creme.
 These Oreos can be summed up in two words: sensory overload.
 The creme is a bright, almost fluorescent green, that could only be outdone by the neon lights of South Beach themselves.
 It also smells very strongly of lime.
 I can usually pick up the scent of the graham cookie, but not this time.
 These Oreos are 100% Key lime, and they’re not at all sorry about it.